 - Consult with your team members who interact with your customers most often, such as salespeople, customer service members and social media managers.
 Ask for patterns and trends they see among the customers they interact with.

-- You might want to create a customer survey you can send out to get information on the answers you want for your customer profiles.
+- You might want to create a customer survey to get information on the answers you want for your customer profiles.
 You can use something as simple as Google Forms to create a survey.
 Get more responses by entering all respondents into a contest for a giveaway.

 - You also can conduct in-person focus groups with your customers to get detailed insights.
-You can also have one-on-one telephone or video chat conversations with your most loyal customers who can’t meet you in person.
+Have one-on-one telephone or video chat conversations with your most loyal customers who can’t meet you in person.

-To gain more insights, add a feedback form to your website and promote filling it out on social media and in email marketing.
+- To gain more insights, add a feedback form to your website and promote it on social media and in your email marketing.

-Look at all your digital marketing efforts and aim to increase the amount of information you gather at each touchpoint.
+Look at all your digital marketing efforts and aim to increase the amount of information you gather at each touchpoint for a better customer profile analysis.
 If someone is contacting you for customer service, for example, send out a follow-up survey after the interaction to capture more details about your customers.

 3. Consult Market Research